 - Grant awards, minor prizes, building or funding announcements

 - Images deemed to be profane

-- Organisation logos on story submissions' thumbnails
+- Organisation logos appearing on story feature images

 Scimex administrators reserve the right to moderate and edit all content submitted for publication, including the removal of content deemed inappropriate.